MAT9760 - Advanced Mathematical Methods in Finance

 Schedule, syllabus and examination date

-- (iv) Stochastic analysis and optimal control for Itô-Lévy-processes
+- (iii) Stochastic analysis and optimal control for Itô-Lévy-processes.

-Possible applications to finance include risk measures, hedging and optimal portfolio and consumption under partial (noisy) observations.
+Possible applications to finance include risk measures, hedging and optimal portfolio and consumption problems.

 PhD candidates from the University of Oslo should apply for classes and register for examinations through Studentweb.